madflow/trivy-plugin-notify/README.md

 This provider can be used to send notifications to a Slack channel through an HTTP webhook.

 Currently only `vuln` scanning results are supported.
+If there are no vulnerabilities found in the scan report, sending Slack notifications will be skipped.

 #### Requirements